DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseGauge/5 Indicator Types/CommonIndicator/text/font/font.md

 ---
 ---
 ##### shortDescription
-Specifies font options for the text displayed by the indicator.
+Specifies font properties for the text displayed by the indicator.

 ##### propertyOf
 circularRangeBar,linearRangeBar,circularTextCloud,linearTextCloud